-Adjusting brightness using the keyboard buttons will most likely not work.
-To do that, right-click on the battery icon on the taskbar and select Adjust brightness
+- Adjusting screen brightness using the keyboard buttons will most likely not work.
+To do that, right-click on the battery icon on the taskbar and select Adjust brightness.

 Initially I had my doubts whether this solution would work but after trying it, the laptop is at last usable.
 Of course this comes at a hefty price of doing without the modern apps, which is an integral part of Windows 10.
 Actually I think it’s the main selling point of Windows 10.